Rood screen: Symbolic significance

 The rood screen was a physical and symbolic barrier, separating the chancel, the domain of the clergy, from the nave where laity gathered to worship.
 It was also a means of seeing; often it was solid only to waist height and richly decorated with pictures of saints and angels.
 Concealment and revelation were part of the mediaeval Mass.
-When kneeling, the congregation could not see the priest, but might do so through the upper part of the screen, when he elevated the Host on Sundays.
+When kneeling, the congregation could not see the priest, but might do so through the upper part of the screen, when he elevated the Host on the Lord's Day (Sundays).
 In some churches, 'squints' (holes in the screen) would ensure that everyone could see the elevation, as seeing the bread made flesh was significant for the congregation.

 Moreover, while Sunday Masses were very important, there were also weekday services which were celebrated at secondary altars in front of the screen (such as the "Jesus altar", erected for the worship of the Holy Name, a popular devotion in mediaeval times) which thus became the backdrop to the celebration of the Mass.
 The Rood itself provided a focus for worship according to the medieval Use of Sarum, most especially in Holy Week, when worship was highly elaborate.
 During Lent the Rood was veiled; on Palm Sunday it was revealed before the procession of palms and the congregation knelt before it.
 The whole Passion story would then be read from the Rood loft, at the foot of the crucifix by three priests.
 In the 1400s the rood screen in Dovercourt, became a shrine when it gained a reputation for speaking.